“A delightful collection of rustic houses for 2-10 in Madeira’s pastoral Wild West (fully self-catering)”

 We loved our bijou kitchen, with its sweet touches (fresh-cut herbs in a jar, hand-knitted coasters), a Nespresso machine and a couple of high-quality pans.
 Whilst basic, it was perfect for preparing light meals (pasta, salads); the larger houses have more comprehensive kitchens for more complex catering.

-Ingredients for a simple but satisfying country breakfast are available on request, and will be placed in your fridge each day for you to cook at your lazy leisure.
+Ingredients for a simple but satisfying country breakfast will be placed in your fridge upon check-in (and replaced on request) for you to cook at your lazy leisure.
 Expect delicious smoked bacon, homemade quince jam, and fresh eggs from the clucking hens in the garden.

 For other meals, there are a few simple restaurants in nearby Ponta do Pargo - O Farolim is particularly recommended.
 For self-catering, we'd advise doing a supermarket shop on the way here.
 Reception has a small honesty grocery shop with pasta, rice, olive oil, canned products, preserves, wine, beer, soft drinks, etc, but bigger stores are a 20+ minute drive away.